patternfly/patternfly-elements/elements/pfe-autocomplete/README.md

 **`init-value`**
 Set this attribute when you want to set a value in input box when web component is added to page.

-**`is-disabled`**
+**`disabled`**
-is-disabled is a boolean attribute.
+disabled is a boolean attribute.
 Add this attribute to element when you want to make the element disabled.
 By adding this attribute input box and buttons become disabled.

 **`aria-announce-template`**
 aria-announce-template is an optional attribute string you provide so you can provide a translated string for the aria live region that will politely announce that the number of options the user can select from as the autocomplete displays options.
 This string defaults to "There are ${numOptions} suggestions.
 Use the up and down arrows to browse." ${numOptions} will be dynamically replaced with the number of options that are shown.